meteonomiqs/gtm-weather/README.md

 ![Tag Configuration](doc/images/samplereport2.png "Tag Configuration")

-Note: The Weather Tag by Meteonomiqs determines location based on IP address.
+*Remark: The Weather Tag by Meteonomiqs determines location based on IP address.
 The location data is then used to check weather conditions.
 IP address is not saved or processed any further.
-You should ensure that your website privacy policy complies with the weather tag requirement.
+You should ensure that your website privacy policy complies with the weather tag requirement.*

 Go ahead an build you own weather based analysis!